burger

 Understanding the Delimiter

 When you create a function, procedure, or trigger, you often need to use multiple SQL statements within the BEGIN...END block.
 Since the semicolon (;) is also used to terminate these internal statements, MySQL might interpret the first semicolon as the end of the function definition, resulting in a syntax error.
-To avoid this issue, you must change the delimiter during the function definition.
+To work around this issue, you must change the delimiter during the function definition.

 DELIMITER $$